telliott99/MyUnix/server1.rst

     username te
     password ********

 Another little hiccup is that the Ubuntu installer prompted me to restart at the end, but when I did that it just hung.
-So I quite VB, tried to "send shutdown signal" but then just pulled the plug with "power off machine".
+So I tried to "send shutdown signal" but then just pulled the plug with "power off machine".

 Start up VirtualBox again, and restart Linux.
 Now for the guest additions.
 The file is inside the VirtualBox application bundle: